luizagit/Picturesque-MS4/README.md

 - Tested submitting valid registration form.
 - Tested entering two different passwords in registration form and trying to enter old password when reset-ing password.
 - Tested creating an account and trying to login with correct and incorrect details.
-- Tested clicking on logout link in the navbar and then on sign out button.
+- Tested clicking on sign out link in the navbar and then on sign out button.
 - Tested if the registration form is valid, users are informed that they need to verify their account and the email was sent to them with the verification link.
 - Tested when verification link is clicked in the email, user is redirected to the confirmation page, clicking "Confirm" button, success message is displayed and user is automatically logged in.
 - Tested on the login page, when "Forgot password" link is clicked, a user is redirected to the password reset page and asked for their email address, then an email is sent with a link to reset password.
 After entering new password twice, the password is reset and user can login with a new password.
-- Tested when logout link in the navbar is clicked, the login page opens asking for confirmation to logout, when it is confirmed, the user is logged out and the session is stopped.
+- Tested when sign out link in the navbar is clicked, the login page opens asking for confirmation to sign out, when it is confirmed, the user is signed out and the session is stopped.
--
+- Verified the login and registration page are only available to anonymous users.

+#### Profile and Order History
+- Tested navigation to My Profile page from the Navbar link where I can see "Default Delivery Information" and "Order History"
+- Tested clicking the order number redirects the user to the previous confirmation page
+- Tested on the My Profile page by filling out the delivery information details form and clicking on the "Update information" button.
+- Tested on the My Profile page update/delete some information in the delivery information form and clicking on the "Update information" button.
+- Tested during checkout the personal and delivery fileds are pre-populated with the delivery information info from My Profile.

+#### Admin Picturesque Management functionality
+- Tested navigation to the Picturesque Management page from the navbar.
+- Tested adding a new photo without filling out the mandatory fields.
+- Checked the photo categories are present on the dropdown category menu.
+- Tested adding succesfully a new photo.

 #### About Page
 - Verified that the expected text is displayed correctly.